mbraceproject/MBrace.Core/README.md

   * `MBrace.Runtime.Tests.dll` for testing MBrace.Runtime components.
   * `MBrace.Thespian.Tests.dll` for testing the MBrace Thespian implementation.

+When performing changes to MBrace.Core, MBrace.Flow or MBrace.Runtime it is essential to verify that the MBrace.Thespian tests are still passing.

 ## License

 This project is subject to the [Apache Licence, Version 2.0](License.md).